 13. UCLA is the only university to produce an NFL player who has helped his team win three consecutive Super Bowls -- Ken Norton, Jr. -- and the first quarterback to win three Super Bowls in four years -- Troy Aikman.
 At least one Bruin has been on a team roster in 29 of the last 32 Super Bowls.
 In most years, UCLA has had a member of the Super Bowl championship team.

-14. On the USA Women's Pro Beach Volleyball Tour (AVP), a UCLA player was in the championship match of either the men's or women's finals over 80% of the time from 1993-2004.
+14. For more than a decade on the AVP (Association of Volleyball Professionals) Tour, a UCLA player was in the championship match of either the men's or women's finals over 80% of the time from 1993-2004.
 During that same time frame, a UCLA player won over 75% of the men's and women's events on the pro tour.
-More players have come from UCLA than any other college in the world to participate in the Olympic Beach competition through 2008.
-Beach Olympic participants include gold medalists Karch Kiraly and Kent Steffes and bronze medalists Holly McPeak and Elaine Youngs.
-Kiraly, Sinjin Smith and Steffes are all UCLA graduates and top the AVP all-time win list along with another former Bruin, Randy Stoklos.
+More players have come from UCLA than any other college in the world to participate in the Olympic Beach competition through 2012.
+Beach Olympic participants include gold medalists Karch Kiraly and Kent Steffes, bronze medalists Holly McPeak and Elaine Youngs, current head sand volleyball coach Stein Metzger, Kevin Wong and Jeff Nygaard.
+Kiraly, Steffes and former Bruins Sinjin Smith and Randy Stoklos consist of the top four all-time winners in AVP history, while Metzger is also in the Top 30 in AVP wins.
 McPeak became the all-time women's pro beach winner in 2004, a spot she held until she was passed in 2008 by Misty May and Kerri Walsh.
 Youngs, Jenny Johnson-Jordan and Annett Buckner-Davis were three of the top 10 players on the women's AVP tour.
-Olympian Kevin Wong and three-time Olympian Jeff Nygaard were two of the top 10 players on the men's tour.

 15. When Sports Illustrated rated the nation's collegiate athletic programs for the first time, UCLA was selected No. 1.
 UCLA was recognized for its balance in academics, athletics and social life.
 UCLA remains a national fixture when the discussion turns to the best universities.
 UCLA is still No. 1 in Sports Illustrated cover appearances by its athletes and coaches entering the 2011-12 academic year.